hatf0/b.0xcc.pw/content/posts/virtual-virtual-classes/_index.md

 That's handled in `AbstractClassRep::initialize`... but `AbstractClassRep::initialize` is called at the *very beginning*, before everything else.

 To solve this?
 We just add our DLL to the PE stub, and don't inject it manually.

+## PE Header Modification
+This is the simplest part.
+To modify the PE header, we use a tool such as CFF Explorer, and simply patch the imports to add our DLL:
+{{< figure src="pe_modify.jpg" >}}

 Now we're running before `AbstractClassRep::initialize` is called.
 Unnnnfortunately, we're now crashing.
 It turns out that modifying an engine variable before the engine has even initialized isn't such a good idea.
 Now what?

 ## polyhook & Chill